livytoolson/web-sprint-challenge-intro-to-react/README.md

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React JS updates the virtual DOM with the elements and state (data) we tell it to render to the actual DOM.
+The virutal DOM will "react" when the state (data) in our app changes and will update the DOM accordingly.
+React provides a smooth experience for our users, as well as those developing applications.

 1. Describe component state.
+The state of a component is an object that holds some information that may change over the lifetime of a component.

 1. Describe props.
+Props are used to pass data from one component to another.
+Props have a uni-directional flow, one way from the parent to the child.
+Props are arguments passed into React components.
+Props are passed to components via HTML attributes.

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+A side effect is anything that affects something outside of the function being executed.
+We sync effects in a React component to changes of certain state or props by passing in a dependency array as the second argument of the effect hook.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.